KeigoAlexTanaka/node-express-routes-lesson/README.md

 - `METHOD` is an HTTP request method, in lowercase
 - `PATH` is is a path on the server
 - `HANDLER` is the function executed when the path matches.

+## 🚀 LAB!!

+- Make a new directory `in-class-quotes`
+- Within that directory, create a `server.js`
+- Run `npm init` and install our dependencies, `express` and `morgan`
+- Following the notes from last lecture, create a `server.js` that says "Hello World!"

 # More Routes and Adding Params